 Robin secured the property at a knock-down price of £55,000, but this amount needed to rise to a total of £70,000 to fund legal costs and a refurbishment program of works.

 A further nine months went by, and with the works all done, Robin had no trouble finding a tenant.
 The house was now worth £90,000, and we raised a remortgage of £67,500 against it to fund the purchase of property number two.

 Robin has no intention of becoming a full-time Landlord, but she can now see a way forward to owning three or maybe even four properties in the future to fund her planned retirement lifestyle.

 She loves the flexibility that her offset mortgage brings, and while she still ‘squander’ some of her dividend, which is her right to do.
 Without fail, half of it at least is deposited back into her offset savings account, her money working “for her” to reduce the total amount of interest repayable.

-If you are interested in offset mortgages or building your investment property portfolio, please get in touch, and our Mortgage Advisors in Doncaster will be happy to assist you.
+If you are interested in offset mortgages or a buy to let mortgage in Doncaster to help build up your investment property portfolio, book your free mortgage appointment today, and our Mortgage Advisors in Doncaster will be happy to assist you.